viraatdas/sullivan/README.md

 ### Install a package
 ```
-pycrate install <package_name>
+sullivan install <package_name>
 ```

 ### Configure repository
 ```
-pycrate configure <repository_url>
+sullivan configure <repository_url>
 ```

-This can also be modified from the `pycrate.toml` file
+This can also be modified from the `sullivan.toml` file

 ### Run the project
 ```
-pycrate run
+sullivan run
 ```

 ### Run tests
 ```
-pycrate test
+sullivan test
 ```

 ### Generate documentation
 ```
-pycrate doc
+sullivan doc
 ```